localts/vmess-client/README.md

-# vmess-client2
+# vmess-client

-client for vmess
+client for vmess protocol.